 There’s a lot of secrecy around pregnancy and miscarriage.
 Women are frequently told they should wait to tell anyone other than close family and friends until their second trimester just in case they suffer a miscarriage.
 And since “trying to conceive” is just another way of saying “having a bunch of sex with your husband,” it’s not really something people bring up in polite conversation.
 But talking about what you’re going through may actually feel better than not talking about it.

 Certainly you want to find people — family members, close friends, etc. — whom you trust to share your feelings with.
 What you’re going through is a really big deal, and having a support system is important.
-But you may also find that being open with the inevitable nosy strangers is also more appealing than keeping quiet.
+But you may also find that being open with the inevitable nosy stranger is also more appealing than keeping quiet.

 When a well-meaning but nosy old lady comes up to you at church, say, and asks you why you haven’t had a baby yet, it may actually feel helpful to say something like, “It’s not as easy as it looks,” or “We’re trying but no luck yet.”
 This lets the person know that these questions aren’t just light-hearted jests to you — they’re painful and hard to field — and perhaps that will elicit some compassion or even an unexpected dose of comfort.